 2009 Værker Der Virker, collaboration with Mette Præst, Line Møller and Ida Martin, Charlottenborg contemporary art space, Copenhagen

-Artbeat Talent Prize, nomination
+Artbeat Talent Prize, nomination for the talentprice

 The Carlsberg Foundation's Portrait Award, Special Prize, Contemporary Nordic and Chinese Portrait Award